kibokov/galfit_uncertainty_pipeline/README.md

 In more detail, the code to calculate uncertainties (run through the main run_unc_pipeline, but stored within scripts/slice_sky.py) works as follows:

 1. Generate a mask of 3-sigma bright sources within your .fits image frame for a given filter band (eg, one of g,r,z for DECaLS)
 2. Find regions of your image frame where the least number of pixels are covered by the mask (ie, least number of bright sources).
 Each region is the same size as the GalFit modelling region you specify in the .ini configuration file.
-Because the number of blank regions is often limited
+The user can set a threshold in the .ini file for what percentage of each region can be occupied by a bright source.
+We find that setting this as 1% or .05% works well.
+Because the number of blank regions is often limited by space on the frame, we allow for some overlap, set by the max_overlap parameter in the .ini file.
+For illustration, setting this parameter to .75 means 75% overlap is allowed.
+This type of change dramatically changes the number of regions that the algorithm will find, so its a compromise between (a) wanting to reduce overlap so each blank region is more statistically independent and (b) needing enough blank regions to ultimately get a good distribution of magnitudes
+3. For each identified blank region, create a new mask identifying 3-sigma bright pixels *in that region*.
+Mask these as np.nan, then run astropy's 2DGaussianKernel to interpolate these gaps with the local sky background.
+We run this twice, once with a larger kernel, and once with a smaller kernel, in hopes of capturing bright sources on these scales.
+These can be fine-tuned in slice_sky.py  (but not yet in the config file)
+4. Add the best-
+5. Re-run galfit on each of the newly-interpolated

 ## Notes